Castle in the Sky

-also known as Laputa: Castle in the Sky, is a 1986 Japanese animated fantasy adventure film written and directed by Hayao Miyazaki.
-It was produced by Isao Takahata, animated by Studio Ghibli, and distributed by Toei.
+Castle in the Sky, also known as is a 1986 Japanese animated fantasy adventure film written and directed by Hayao Miyazaki.
+It was produced by Isao Takahata, animated by Studio Ghibli, and distributed by the Toei Company.
 The film stars the voices of Mayumi Tanaka, Keiko Yokozawa, Kotoe Hatsui, and Minori Terada.
 In the film, orphans Sheeta and Pazu are pursued by government agent Muska, the army, and a group of pirates.
 They seek Sheeta's crystal necklace, the key to accessing Laputa, a legendary flying castle hosting advanced technology.

 Castle in the Sky was the first film to be animated by Studio Ghibli.
 Its production team included many of Miyazaki's longtime collaborators, who would continue to work with the studio for the following three decades.
 The film was partly inspired by Miyazaki's trips to Wales, where he witnessed the aftermath of the 1984–1985 coal miners' strike.
 The island of Laputa is used to highlight the theme of environmentalism, exploring the relationships between humanity, nature, and technology, a reflection of Miyazaki's ecological philosophy.
-The young protagonists also provide a unique perspective on the narrative, as a result of Miyazaki's desire to portray "the honesty and goodness of children in [his] work."
+The young protagonists also provide a unique perspective on the narrative, as a result of Miyazaki's desire to portray "the honesty and goodness of children in [his] work".
 Many aspects of the film's retrofuturistic style – the flying machines in particular – are influenced by nineteenth-century approaches, which has earned the film a reputation in the modern steampunk genre.

 The film was released in Japanese theaters on August 2, 1986.
-It underperformed expectations at the box office, but later achieved commercial success through rereleases, earning over as of 2021.
+It underperformed expectations at the box office, but later achieved commercial success through rereleases.
 An English dub commissioned by Tokuma Shoten was distributed in North America by Streamline Pictures, and another dub was produced by Disney in 1998, released internationally by Buena Vista in 2003.
 The film's score was composed by Joe Hisaishi, who would become a close collaborator of Miyazaki's; Hisaishi also composed a reworked soundtrack for the 2003 English dub.
 The film was generally acclaimed by critics, though the English dubs received mixed reviews.
 It was well received by audiences, being voted as one of the greatest animated films in polls conducted by the Agency for Cultural Affairs and Oricon.
 The film also received several notable accolades, including the Ōfuji Noburō Award at the Mainichi Film Awards and the Anime Grand Prix from Animage.
-Castle in the Sky has since earned "cult status", and has influenced several notable artists working in multiple media.
+Castle in the Sky has since attained cult status, and has influenced several notable artists working in multiple media.